 This can be a problem if you rely solely on the only source of information because it is not a source reliable, or can not be completely in line with the problem; Thus changing your chances of making the best decisions.

 12. There are many sources

-Having different sources is not usually a bad thing; But not in every circumstance, and find the answer on how to make a good decision.
+Having different sources is not usually a bad thing; But not in every circumstance, and finding the answer on how to make a good decision is.

 13. Overestimating the results

 When deciding and implementing your plan, you have to take care to make all your legal options, and learn how to make the best choice to learn how to be good in decision making.

 As a result, making decisions based on any result will not help you solve the problem, and find the answer to how to make a good decision.